sportngin-cookbooks/opsworks-migrations/README.markdown

 Attributes
 ----------

-* deploy_to - Where do you want the applicaiton to be deployed to run the migrations
+* [:opsworks-migrations][:dir] - Where do you want the applicaiton to be deployed to run the migrations
-* migrate_command - What Command Do you want to run on
+* [:opsworks-migrations][:command] - What Command Do you want to run on

 Usage
 --------